Doctor of Social Science: Finland

 Provided by the University of Helsinki and at which, somewhat infelicitously, the terminal degree in Practical philosophy is awarded as a Doctor of Social Science (DSS), rather than a Doctor of Philosophy (Ph.D.).

 Germany

-Provided e.g. by the University of Mannheim and by the Ludwig-Maximilians-Universität Munich.
+Provided e.g. by the University of Mannheim and by the Ludwig-Maximilians-Universität München.

 Holy See

 Provided by the Pontifical Gregorian University.

 Hong Kong

 Provided by the University of Hong Kong.

 Ireland

 The DSocSci is offered as a full-time qualification by: